dhritimaandas/ddas.github.io/_pages/about.md

 ---

 Hi, This is Dhritimaan Das, an Algorithm R&D Engineer at KLA Corporation.
 Before joining KLA, I was at Indian Institute of Technology(IIT-BHU), Varanasi where I pursued B.Tech in Electrical Engineering.
 During the four years of my Bachelor's studies, I luckily got a chance to explore the field of Machine Learning and Deep Learning and am lucky to have worked on some amazing projects in the domain.
-I like to mainly work on Computer Vision and Deep Learning based projects but I don't restrict myself to these only.
-I also love socializing and collaborating with people to learn new things or sometimes even the vice vice :) so feel free to ping me.
+My undegrduate performance(a small success :) ) is all due to my family, support and guidance from my supervisors Pratik Sir and Anirban Sir and obviously friends:) who make life at college, what we call as "college life".
+I like to work on Computer Vision and Deep Learning based projects but I don't restrict myself to these only.
+I also love socializing and collaborating with people to learn new things or sometimes even vice vice :) so feel free to ping me.

 Apart from the curricular activities, I also love to play hawaiin guitar, listen to music and in sports I do have a mini-passion for badminton, cricket and swimming(yes all three equally).

-## **LATEST**
+## **Updates**

 **June 2021:** Started working as Algorithm R&D Engineer @ KLA-Corporation.